-- If you repeatedly fail to attend appointments you may be removed from the practice list and will have to find an alternative GP practice
+- If you repeatedly fail to attend appointments you may be removed from the practice list and will have to find an alternative GP practice.

-The practice is committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed.
+We are committed to providing a safe, comfortable environment where patients and staff can be confident that best practice is being followed.
 The safety of everyone is of paramount importance.
 All patients are entitled to have a chaperone present for any consultation, examination or procedure where they feel one is required.

 Wherever possible we ask you to make this request at the time of booking your appointment so that arrangements can be made and your appointment is not delayed in any way.

-Where this is not possible we will endeavour to provide a formal chaperone at the time of the request – occasionally, however, it may be necessary to re-schedule your appointment.
+Where this is not possible we will endeavour to provide a chaperone at the time of the request – occasionally, however, it may be necessary to re-schedule your appointment.